Ruckt/CharCharGo/README.md

 # CharCharGo
-Pinging duck duck go for some
+Pinging duck duck go for some characters